 - New!
 July 2017 Documenting Variation in Endangered Languages.
 Language Documentation & Conservation Special Publication no. 13, edited by Kristine A. Hildebrandt, Carmen Jany & Wilson Silva. here

 - New!
-April 2017 First instalment of Special Publication No.12: The Social Cognition Parallax Interview Corpus (SCOPIC) here
+April 2017 First installment of Special Publication No.12: The Social Cognition Parallax Interview Corpus (SCOPIC) here

 Welcome to Language Documentation & Conservation (LD&C), a peer-reviewed, open-access journal sponsored by the National Foreign Language Resource Center and published exclusively in electronic form by the University of Hawaiʻi Press.
 We publish one volume per year with no fees either for contributors or for readers.
 We upload articles four times per year in a publish-on-acceptance model.

 LD&C publishes papers on all topics related to language documentation and conservation, including, but not limited to, the goals of language documentation, data management, fieldwork methods, ethical issues, orthography design, reference grammar design, lexicography, methods of assessing ethnolinguistic vitality, biocultural diversity, archiving matters, language planning, areal survey reports, short field reports on endangered or underdocumented languages, reports on language maintenance, preservation, and revitalization efforts, plus reviews of software, hardware, books, and data collections.